Goa: Sports

 Association football is the most popular sport in Goa and is embedded in Goan culture as a result of the Portuguese influence.
 Its origins in the state are traced back to 1883 when the visiting Irish priest Fr.
 William Robert Lyons established the sport as part of a "Christian education".
 On 22 December 1959, the Associação de Futebol de Goa was formed, which continues to administer the game in the state under the new name Goa Football Association.
 Goa, along with West Bengal, Kerala and Northeast India is the locus of football in India and is home to many football clubs in the national I-League.
 The state's football powerhouses include Salgaocar, Dempo, Churchill Brothers, Vasco, Sporting Clube de Goa and FC Goa.
 The first Unity World Cup was held in Goa in 2014.
 The state's main football stadium, Fatorda Stadium, is located at Margao and also hosts cricket matches.
 The state hosted few matches of the 2017 FIFA U-17 World Cup and several matches of the 2022 FIFA U-17 Women's World Cup in Fatorda Stadium.

 A number of Goans have represented India in football and six of them, namely Samir Naik, Climax Lawrence, Brahmanand Sankhwalkar, Bruno Coutinho, Mauricio Afonso and Roberto Fernandes have all captained the national team.
 Goa has its own state football team and league, the Goa Professional League.
-It is probably the only state in India where cricket is not considered the most important of all sports.
-Goan's are avid football fans, particularly of the football teams from Portugal (Benfica, Sporting), and Brazil especially during major football events such as the European Cup and the World Cup championships.
-The Portuguese footballer Ronaldo and Brazilian Neymar, are revered superstar football players in Goa.
+The Portuguese footballer Ronaldo and Brazilian Neymar, are revered football players in Goa.

 Goa also has its own cricket team.
-Dilip Sardesai and Shikha Pandey remain the only Goans to date to play international cricket for India.
+Dilip Sardesai remains the only Goan to date to play international cricket for India.
 Another Goan cricketer, Suyash Prabhudessai was selected by the Royal Challengers Bangalore for a base price of ₹20 lakh in IPL 2021 and for ₹30 lakh in IPL 2022.

-India (Goa) is a member of the Lusofonia games which are hosted every four years in one of the Portuguese CPLP member countries, with 733 athletes from 11 countries.
+India (Goa) is a member of the Lusofonia Games which are hosted every four years in one of the Portuguese CPLP member countries, with 733 athletes from 11 countries.
 Most of the countries competing are countries that are members of the CPLP (Community of Portuguese Language Countries), but some are countries with significant Portuguese communities or have a history with Portugal.
 This event is similar in concept to the Commonwealth Games (for members of the Commonwealth of Nations) and the Jeux de la Francophonie (for the Francophone community).